 Submit your online Resident Assistant Application for Employment.

 - Enrolled as a full-time undergraduate (minimum of 12 credits) student.
 Graduate students are not eligible for the position.

-- Obtain sophomore, junior, or senior standing by the start of the fall 2018 semester.
-Applicants must also have completed at least one full semester at the University of Hartford by the start of the fall 2018 semester.
+- Obtain sophomore or higher standing by the start of the fall 2019 semester.
+Applicants must also have completed at least one full semester at the University of Hartford by the start of the fall 2019 semester.

 - Have a 2.75 cumulative GPA or higher by the end of the fall 2017 semester.
 Any applicant that does not meet the GPA requirement will not be eligible for consideration until they raise their cumulative GPA to a 2.75.

 - Obtain/maintain satisfactory academic progress as defined by your specific college and/or program of study.